juba/rainette/README.md

 <img src="man/figures/logo.png" width=200 align="right" />

-*Note :* This package is still in development, available only for testing.

 The package website can be found at : https://juba.github.io/rainette/.

 Rainette is an R package which implements a variant of the Reinert textual clustering method.
 This method is available in other software such as [Iramuteq](http://www.iramuteq.org/) (free software) or [Alceste](http://www.image-zafar.com/Logiciel.html) (commercial, closed source).